19ahmedsiraj/intermediate_sql_project/README.md

 - Survey churned customers to identify dissatisfaction causes (price, quality, or support).

 - Feed insights into product development and marketing.

+ ## 🏁 Conclusion

+This end-to-end analysis of Contoso’s sales data reveals clear insights into customer behaviour patterns and growth opportunities:

+* Customer Segmentation shows that the top 25% of customers generate over 65% of total revenue, highlighting the importance of focusing on premium segments for retention and personalised engagement.

+* Cohort Revenue Analysis indicates that customer acquisition peaked between 2018–2019, but average revenue per user has steadily declined since 2020 — suggesting a shift toward volume-based rather than value-based growth.

+* Retention & Churn Analysis exposes a persistent churn rate of ~90%, with only slight improvement in recent cohorts — signaling the need for stronger loyalty and re-engagement initiatives.

+To strengthen long-term performance, Contoso should:

+* Implement predictive churn modeling and targeted reactivation campaigns.

+* Build tiered loyalty programs that reward high-value and repeat customers.

+* Revisit pricing and product strategies to improve average revenue per customer for newer cohorts.

+This project demonstrates how SQL-driven cohort analytics, combined with visualization and business interpretation, can transform raw transactional data into strategic insights empowering organizations to make informed, customer-centric business decisions.